quicwg/base-drafts/draft-ietf-quic-transport.md

 the cryptographic handshake message it sends in response to receiving a Retry.

 A client MUST NOT reset the packet number for any packet number space after processing a Retry packet.
-This applies to 0-RTT packets in particular as those contain confidential information that is most likely to need transmission.
-The keys used to protect packets will not change as a result of responding to a Retry packet.
-Sending packets with the same packet number is likely to compromise the packet protection for those packets because the same key and nonce could be used to protect different content.
+In particular, 0-RTT packets contain confidential information that will most likely be retransmitted on receiving a Retry packet.
+The keys used to protect these new 0-RTT packets will not change as a result of responding to a Retry packet.
+However, the data sent in these packets could be different than what was sent earlier.
+Sending these new packets with the same packet number is likely to compromise the packet protection for those packets because the same key and nonce could be used to protect different content.

 A server acknowledges the use of a Retry packet for a connection using the retry_source_connection_id transport parameter; see